 To someone like me, who believes wholeheartedly in the preservation of dignity and autonomy in aging (especially when dementia is in the picture), dementia villages sound like an arrangement that would dispel socially-created disability (i.e. if our communities had ramps but no stairs, it wouldn’t matter whether someone used feet or a wheelchair).
 Imagine what it would be like if the people we interact with daily in businesses and stores all accepted forgetfulness and loss of rational thought as simply another way someone could be differently abled.

-So, the proponents of dementia villages believe in creating safe and pleasant residential spaces for those who are no longer able to track time and accomplish tasks.
+So, the proponents of dementia villages believe in creating safe and pleasant residential spaces for those who are no longer able to pay bills, track time or accomplish tasks.
 But have they instead merely created a more comfortable way to isolate and separate people who are experiencing dementia?

 Here at DAWN, in Moscow, Idaho, we have been determinedly doing the exact opposite for the past six years.

 If you were to visit Moscow, you would see people going about their daily lives.
 Downtown, people are running errands, window shopping, stopping for coffee or lunch, sitting beside the fountain or watching children play in Friendship Square.
-My dementia care specialists and clients are there, too, but you wouldn’t be able to identify them.
+My dementia care specialists and clients are there, too, but you wouldn’t be able to tell who’s who.

 Over at the university, the pool opens for an adult lap swim at 11:30.
-One of those lap swimmers could never navigate the change room, swim within a lane, or count laps alone, but she can do it with her friend who takes care of recall and rational thinking for her.
+One of those lap swimmers could never navigate the change room, swim within her lane, or count laps alone, but she can do it with her “friend” who takes care of recall and rational thinking for her.
 In the grocery stores, banks, utilities, and post office, you wouldn’t be able to pick out a DAWN client.
-They are there with a companion who is managing the conversation so that embarrassment doesn’t occur and the errand is being accomplished without confusion.
+They are there with a companion who is managing the conversation so that embarrassment isn’t a problem and the errand is being accomplished without confusion.

 We’ve been joining our clients in community life here in Moscow for so long now that the town itself is becoming more accepting of dementia.
-It’s nothing formal (see more formal dementia communities like Armbrook Village).
-But shopkeepers are patient and accommodating when my clients are slow to make a selection.
+It’s nothing formal, but shopkeepers are patient and accommodating when my clients are slow to make a selection.
 Waitresses and cashiers join us in chuckling over forgetfulness and business people follow our lead in responding to our client’s intonation rather than exact words.
-Restaurant and café owners obligingly wait for me to return to pay for a meal or leave a proper tip when a client couldn’t be prompted without causing embarrassment.
+Restaurant and café owners obligingly wait for me to return to pay for a meal or leave a proper tip when I couldn’t prompt my client without causing embarrassment.

 So join us in destigmatizing dementia at home.
 Let’s make our communities dementia-friendly and see the cognitive impairments caused by dementia as just another way someone might become differently abled.
 After all, we’re all more skilled in some areas and less adept in others.
 In the words of Ram Dass, we’re all just walking each other home.